The following Scottish bricks are in a collection held by Craig Powell. Craig lives in Merredin, Western…

 This unstamped clay pipe was found by Geoff Hancock in a shed on Raws Farm, near Sandford,…

 For more photographs please Click here.

-Information of any description is requested with regards the Culloden brick and tile works.
-In particular I would be interested in knowing if anyone has a marked brick or tile from the works
+Information of any description is requested with regards the Terregles brick and tile works, Terregles near Dumfries.
+In particular, I would be interested in knowing if anyone has a marked brick or tile from the works.

 Please click on the following link to see the article with the information gleaned so far.

 “John McKnight & Son PLAN Kilmarnock” brick sought

 I am seeking an example of a "John McKnight & Son PLAN Kilmarnock" brick.